Price: $27.00 to start bidding

 Some other penny auction sites pay-per bid amounts are as high as .90 cents per bid for the lowest amount of money spent.
 But they also have a little more reward for purchasing bids in large numbers, like .55 cents per bid for a $550.00 amount.
 I think QuiBids has a more honest approach to this, as not sticking it to the newbie, who wants try it out but retains the same buying power as larger bid purchases.

 - The number one good thing about this company is its transparency.
 Throughout, the entire site, they offer training, strategies, videos, and tips.
 A good place to start is QuiBids 101.

 - Bid-O-Matic, don’t want to sit around and bid, well just enter in starting price and the number of bids your willing to commit to.
 Then it does all the bidding for you.
 Nice feature!
 I hate sticking around.

-- A feature I enjoy is when you click on a auction it takes you to the auction page, there it shows you what the product retails for.
-There by giving you idea how much you want to spend.
+- A feature I enjoy is when you click on an auction it takes you to the auction page, where it shows you what the product retails for.
+Thereby giving you an idea how much you want to spend.
 Transparency!

 - Products for you to bid on, from Ray Ban sunglasses to Apple MacBooks.
 Brand names!

 - Amazing Customer Service!
 Quick responses and very helpful.